This guide is designed to take you, step by step, through each step needed to build your first app and then sell that app.

 What Does Success Look Like?

-This is where we want to think about the target market and ask them customer what success would look like for them based on the problems they gave you earlier.
+This is where we want to think about the target market and ask them, customers, what success would look like for them based on the problems they gave you earlier.

-For example, going back to the hair salon question, if they say that customers have to phone into the salon to speak to a receptionist to book an appointment, you can say “One thing I notice was that you said your client have to phone into the salon, speak to someone about the appointment and then the receptionist books the call in.
+For example, going back to the hair salon question, if they say that customers have to phone in to the salon to speak to a receptionist to book an appointment, you can say “One thing I noticed was that you said your client have to phone into the salon, speak to someone about the appointment and then the receptionist books the call in.

 What if we could automate that whole process, let a client go to your app, book an appointment at a time that suits them, take a deposit from them and send them reminders when their appointment is coming up in their calendar.